tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

     jupyter lab
     ```

-Pause here to check if any students are unable to launch JupyterLab.
-If there are, instruct them to troubleshoot their installation with a TA during the next activity or the break.
+Pause here to check if students are able to launch JupyterLab.
+If any students are having trouble, direct them to troubleshoot their installation with a TA during the next activity or the break.
 Instruct students to use a temporary hosted Jupyter server located at [https://jupyter.org/try](https://jupyter.org/try) until their environments are up and running.

   ![jupyterlab.png](Images/jupyterlab.png)